From A Wiki of Ice and Fire

-Elia Nymeros Martell, also known simply as Elia Martell, was a princess of Dorne.
+Elia Nymeros Martell, also known simply as Elia Martell, was a princess of Dorne from House Martell.
 She was married to the crown prince, Rhaegar Targaryen, and by him birthed Rhaenys and Aegon.
-Elia was murdered by Ser Gregor Clegane during the sack of King's Landing.
+Elia was murdered by Ser Gregor Clegane during the Sack of King's Landing.

 Appearance and Character

 Elia Martell was said to be very fair, with the typical Martell features of dark hair, black eyes and olive skin.
 Ser Barristan Selmy states her looks could never match those of her lady-in-waiting, Ashara Dayne, next to whom the Dornish princess was "a kitchen drab".
 Elia was a gentle, good, and gracious lady, but frail due to her delicate health.
 According to Barristan, she was kind and clever, with a sweet wit.

 Elia Martell was the fourth child and first daughter born to the ruling Princess of Dorne, and the second child to live past infancy.
 The name of her mother and father are not stated in the books.
 During her youth she was very close to her younger brother, Oberyn Martell.

 When Elia became old enough to marry, she and her brother Oberyn, together with their mother and her consort, travelled from Dorne to several potential suitors for both Elia and Oberyn.
 Amongst the places they visited were Starfall, the Arbor, Oldtown, the Shield Islands, Crakehall, and finally Casterly Rock.
 Mostly due to the behaviour of her brother Oberyn, Elia rejected all of her potential suitors, even Baelor Hightower, whom Elia liked most of all her suitors, until Baelor farted once in the presence of both her and Oberyn, and Oberyn named him "Baelor Breakwind".
 Elia could not look at him without laughing ever since.